 The TGS shall also identify those traffic control devices which are only to be in place during periods of actual work on site.
 Signs such as symbolic workers signs and speed limits, introduced due to reduced clearances to workers, should be covered or removed during periods when workers are no longer on site (e.g. at night).
-The Principal requires that speed limits are applied strictly in accordance with the MUTCD Part 3 unless accompanied by a supporting risk assessment and RPEQ approval or signoff.
+The Principal requires that speed limits are applied strictly in accordance with the QGTTM Part 3 Clause 5.5.1 unless accompanied by a supporting risk assessment and RPEQ approval or signoff.

-Where the TGS includes changes to regulatory signs or devices, the Contractor shall include roadwork signing records in accordance with Appendix B of the MUTCD Part 3 certified by the Nominated Traffic Officer.
+Where the TGS includes changes to regulatory signs or devices, the Contractor shall include roadwork signing records in accordance with the QGTTM Part 6 and the MUTCD Part 1 Appendix B certified by the Nominated Traffic Officer.